bylexus/marked-plantuml/README.md

 * your Markdown processed as usual with `marked`
 * PlantUML diagram images, linked in the generated HTML.

+Images will either be created locally, by using a local PlantUML or a remote render server, or the lib will create a full encoded PlantUML image url containing the diagram as encoded string.

 This wrapper can only be used in a nodejs environment, it is not meant to be used as Browser lib.
+Also, for the time being, it only supports usage as a lib, not as command line tool.

 ## Prerequisites

 * nodejs
+* If you want the image files to be created:
     * A local PlantUML executable OR
     * A PlantUML servlet available via http(s)

 ## Usage by example: